ilopezgazpio/SemEval-2027-Task-X-CoCo-NLI/README.md

 | `Everyone is hungry` | `Someone is hungry` | `FORWARD_ENTAILMENT` |
 | `Someone is hungry` | `Everyone is hungry` | `BACKWARD_ENTAILMENT` |

 This design probes whether models rely on shallow similarity cues or maintain direction-aware semantic structure.
-A model may be correct on isolated items but incoherent under reversal; it may also be internally coherent but wrong.
+A model may be correct on isolated items but inconsistent under reversal; it may also be internally consistent but wrong.
 CoCo-NLI reports both behaviors explicitly.

 The task will release trial and final data under a documented `data/` folder once the task package is ready.
 The expected structure is: